dorik84/Web-Server-IIS/README.md

-This is a repositoru for storing wiki files
+This is a repository for storing wiki files